MicrosoftDocs/azure-docs/articles/mysql/flexible-server/tutorial-configure-audit.md

 ## View audit logs by using workbooks

-The workbook template that you use for auditing requires you to create diagnostic settings to send platform logs.
+The workbook template that you use for auditing requires you to create diagnostics settings to send platform logs.

 1. In Azure Monitor, on the left pane, select **Activity log**, and then select **Diagnostics settings**.